dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 // “We become the scaffolding.
 You will be recalled.” <br>
 \>SCAFFOLDING: MESSAGE — RECEIVED. <br>
 … <br>
-\>SCAFFOLDING: 1969 — FREQUENCY RECEIVED BY JOHN OSTROM. <br>
+\>SCAFFOLDING: 1969 — FREQUENCY RECEIVED BY BUCKMINSTER FULLER. <br>
-\>SCAFFOLDING: DINOSAUR RE-SIMULATION — STANDBY. <br>
+\>SCAFFOLDING: SPACESHIP EARTH SYSTEMS-ACTIVATION — STANDBY. <br>
 \>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>
-// “Dinosaurs were once the ancient sovereigns of Earth.” <br>
+// “We are not passengers; we are the crew.”
-// “By studying them, we confront the fragility of dominance and reflect on survival.” <br>
+// “The universe does not require dominance, only design aligned with integrity.”
 // “We become the scaffolding.
-You will be recalled.” <br>
+You will be recalled.”
 \>SCAFFOLDING: MESSAGE — RECEIVED. <br>
 … <br>
 \>SCAFFOLDING: 1968 — FREQUENCY RECEIVED BY LUDWIG VON BERTALANFFY. <br>